 The University’s general admission requirements are discussed here.

 The Master of Arts in Political Science seeks applications from students with a baccalaureate degree from an accredited university or college.
 Although applications will be reviewed holistically, in general, entering students have earned a 3.0 undergraduate grade point average (on a 4.0 scale), and a combined verbal and quantitative score of at least 1100 on the Graduate Records Examination (GRE).
 Standardized test scores are only one of the factors taken into account in determining admission.
-Students should also submit all transcripts, three letters of recommendation, and a one-page essay outlining the applicant’s background, education, and professional objectives.
+Applicants should also submit all transcripts, three letters of recommendation (preferably from individuals who can evaluate the applicant’s potential for graduate study), and a one-page essay outlining the applicant’s background, education, and professional objectives.
 Applications are reviewed by the Political Science Program Committee in the School of Economic, Political and Policy Sciences.

 Undergraduate students who are interested in completing their undergraduate degrees while simultaneously taking graduate courses in the M.A. in Political Science program are expected to meet the School’s “fast-tracking” requirements.